rossshannon/pincushion/README.md

 Often the easiest way to do this is to bookmark the page you’re currently reading, and then edit this bookmark and replace the URL with the above code.
 Replace `USERNAME` with your Pinboard username, and `API_TOKEN` with your 20-character API token and you’re all set.
 Click the bookmarklet and it will open the Pincushion interface.

+### Browser Support

+Pincushion is designed for modern browsers like Chrome, Safari, Firefox, Internet Explorer 10+, and mobile varieties of Safari and Chrome.
+Earlier version of Internet Explorer have problems with the cross-domain Ajax required.

 ## License

 Copyright &copy; 2014 [Ross Shannon](http://twitter.com/rossshannon).